 One thing to keep in mind about French breakfast foods is that the vast majority of French people do not eat a pastry daily for breakfast at home.
 Most people will grab a fresh croissant here and there, maybe more often on Saturday or Sunday, but it’s certainly not a daily occurrence, despite what you see on Instagram.

 A popular option that’s a typical breakfast in France, especially in cities, is grabbing breakfast at a café before your morning errands.
-You’ll often see a fresh pastry, coffee, and juice offered for a fixed price — no elaborate breakfast menus here and diner breakfast fare isn’t really a thing.
+You’ll often see a fresh pastry, a hot drink like coffee, and fruit juice offered for a fixed price — no elaborate breakfast menus here and diner breakfast fare isn’t really a thing.

 Finally, as time goes on and international trends and foods make their way to France, what the French eat is changing and this includes breakfast foods in France too.
 When I first came to France, peanut butter was hard to find and Quaker’s oatmeal wasn’t on store shelves.
 Now, both things are commonplace at regular supermarkets all over France.

 Another example is the concept of brunch in France.
-Ten years ago, it wasn’t really a thing, but now you’ll see restaurants with brunch menus that have trendy options like avocado toast and a mix of sweet and savory like you’d find in other parts of the world.
+Ten years ago, it wasn’t really a thing, but now you’ll see restaurants with brunch menus that have trendy options like avocado toast, a poached egg, and a mix of sweet and savory breakfast foods like you’d find in other parts of the world.

 There you go, now you know what French people eat for breakfast.
 Do you enjoy a simple, light breakfast or do you go for the heartier options?
 What do you think of these French breakfast foods?